icfpcontest2019/lambda-client/README.md

 If you have set-up your `PublicKey` correctly in `lambda.conf`, running `./lambda-cli.py getbalance` will return _your_ current balance.

+If you set a different team's `PublicKey`, your submissions will still work, but running `getbalance` will return that team's balance rather than your own.

 ### Submitting solutions to block task and puzzle

 Similarly, if you have set-up your `PrivateKey`, you can use `lambda-cli.py` to